ConduitIO/conduit/README.md

 Kafka Connect connector as part of a Conduit pipeline.

 Conduit is also able to run standalone connectors.
 If you are interested in writing a connector yourself, have a look at our [Go Connector SDK](https://github.com/ConduitIO/conduit-connector-sdk).
 Since standalone connectors communicate with Conduit through gRPC they can be written in virtually any programming language, as long as the connector follows the [Conduit Connector Protocol](https://github.com/ConduitIO/conduit-connector-protocol).

+## Processors

+Transforms are operations applied on single records.
+Transforms are optional parts of a pipeline and, when present, they come in the form of pipeline components called processors.

+Conduit provides a number of built-in transforms, which can be used to filter and replace fields, post payloads to HTTP endpoints etc.
+Conduit also provides the ability to write custom transforms in JavaScript.

+More detailed information as well as examples can be found in the [Transforms documentation](/docs/processors.md).

 ## Testing